frankswu/docs-1/development/workflows/paving.md

 ## Building

-Detailed instructions for obtaining and building Fuchsia are available from the [Getting Started](/getting_started.md) guide, but we'll assume here that the target system is x86-based and that you want to build a complete system.
+Detailed instructions for obtaining and building Dahlia are available from the [Getting Started](/getting_started.md) guide, but we'll assume here that the target system is x86-based and that you want to build a complete system.
 To configure our build for this we can run `fx set x64` and then build with